PORTAL-CEOS/ANHALYZE/README.md

 #### Environment variable option:

-You can add the following environmental variable(s) to your `.bash_profile` (or `.bashrc`, etc..), and edith paths to your needs:
+You can add the following environmental variable(s) to your `.bash_profile` (or `.bashrc`, etc..), and edit paths to your needs:
 ```
 #-------------------------------------------------------------
 #ANHALYZE setup